jagveersandhu/healthy-food-rag/README.md

 python ui/app.py

 ### Open the application in your browser:
--Users can now ask product-specific nutrition questions -Receive concise, document-grounded, and value-focused responses
+- Users can now ask product-specific nutrition questions
+- Receive concise, document-grounded, and value-focused responses

 ---

 ### Performance Notes
--CPU-only systems may take 2–5 minutes per response for LLaMA 3.1 8B -GPU-enabled systems typically respond in 5–10 seconds -Prompt optimization significantly improves both latency and answer quality
+- CPU-only systems may take 2–5 minutes per response for LLaMA 3.1 8B
+- GPU-enabled systems typically respond in 5–10 seconds
+- Prompt optimization significantly improves both latency and answer quality

 ---

 ### Design Principles
--Deterministic behavior (no autonomous agents)
+- Deterministic behavior (no autonomous agents)
--Strict grounding to source document
+- Strict grounding to source document
--Ethical, non-exaggerated persuasion
+- Ethical, non-exaggerated persuasion
--Clear separation of data, retrieval, prompting, and UI -Production-oriented structure and discipline
+- Clear separation of data, retrieval, prompting, and UI
+- Production-oriented structure and discipline

 ---

 ### License
-This project is intended for educational, research, and demonstration purposes.
+- This project is intended for educational, research, and demonstration purposes.

 ---

 ### Final Note
--This repository represents a real-world RAG application, not a tutorial prototype.
+- This repository represents a real-world RAG application, not a tutorial prototype.
--The architecture, prompt discipline, and UI design follow production-grade best practices focused on reliability, clarity, and user trust.
+- The architecture, prompt discipline, and UI design follow production-grade best practices focused on reliability, clarity, and user trust.